The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Cheap home repairs can be a costly mistake.
 In particular, do not be stingy with everything related to water leakage, recommends financial planning expert Justin Pritchard.

-“Water can cause rot and mold, and fixing these problems is expensive,” says Pritchard, who had this experience in his own home.
-"In addition to repairing water damage, you will have to replace drywall, paint and other finishing costs."
-If you ignore the problems, you may have problems selling your home.
+“Water can cause rot and mold, and these problems are expensive to fix,” says Pritchard, who has had this experience in his own home.
+“In addition to repairing water damage, you will have to replace drywall, paint and other finishing costs.”
+If you ignore the problems, you may have trouble selling your home.

 • What experts recommend